-Sex Offender Registration & Failure
+Sex Offender Registration & Failure to Register

-Dallas Defense Attorneys Protecting Your Rights
+Dallas Criminal Defense Attorneys Protecting Your Rights

 One of the worst things about being charged with a sex crime is the possibility of having everything about you—your name, picture, address—on the online sex offender registry.
 This brands you as a "sex offender" with limited options on where you can live and work.